Difficulty paying your rent? Financial Assistance is available.

 If you are a tenant who has been denied housing due to your Section 8 voucher or if your landlord has refused RAFT or other rental assistance payments, the Massachusetts Fair Housing Center can help.

-Check out the flyer below or visit www.massfairhousing.org for more information.
+Check out this flyer or visit www.massfairhousing.org for more information.

 RCAP Solutions can assist individuals and families with specialized services which includes; assistance with applying for emergency funding, gaining access to mental health and substance abuse centers, and obtaining public benefits and legal help.
 This intensive, personalized case management is pivotal in engaging households and stabilizing them in their communities.
 Click here for more information.